 Dries: You can probably mix and match parts of Drupal Commerce with commercetools.
 That’s the point of a composable architecture – you can use the commerce components that work best for your organization and use case.

-Learn more about Acquia Digital Commerce – and our partnership with commercetools and Lucidworks – in this blog post.
+Check out our partner's blog post to learn more about our partnership with Acquia Digital Commerce and Lucidworks.
 And for further insights, make sure to read our newest white paper all around composable commerce.